Distributed State Estimation for Linear Time-invariant Systems with Aperiodic Sampled Measurement: Introduction

-In \cite{wang2017distributed} and \cite{wang2019distributed}, the design of distributed observer was proposed for systems that are jointly observable for which the pair $(A,C)$ is observable with $C=\col(C_1,\cdots,C_N)$.
-The jointly observable assumption is the mildest possible restriction as it allows the pair $(A,C_i)$ to be unobservable for each node while enabling the reconstruction of the system's state through the local exchange of information.
+In \cite{wang2017distributed} and \cite{wang2019distributed}, the design of distributed observer was proposed for systems that are jointly observable for which the pair $(A, C)$ is observable with $C=\col(C_1, \cdots, C_N)$.
+The jointly observable assumption is the mildest possible restriction as it allows the pair $(A, C_i)$ to be unobservable for each node while enabling the reconstruction of the system's state through the local exchange of information.
 In the approach proposed in \cite{wang2017distributed} and \cite{wang2019distributed}, each agent is required to have access to some partial information such that $C_i\neq 0$.
-To relax this assumption, a Kalman observable canonical decomposition was used in \cite{han2018simple} to design a full state distributed observer under the jointly observable assumption without the requirement of $C_i\neq0$.
+To relax this assumption, a Kalman observable canonical decomposition was used in \cite{han2018simple} to design a full state distributed observer under the jointly observable assumption without requiring $C_i\neq0$.
 An improvement of the design of the distributed observer proposed in \cite{han2018simple} and \cite{han2018towards} was developed in \cite{kim2019completely} by mixing a linear matrix inequality (LMI)-based approach with a reduced-order observer form.
+More recently, a novel design of distributed observers was proposed in \cite{zhang2022decentralized} in which the system \eqref{leader} was transformed to the real Jordan canonical form.
 Learning-based approaches were developed in \cite{wang2018adaptive} and \cite{baldi2020distributed} for the design of distributed observers that adaptively estimate the state and parameters of a linear leader system.
 Distributed observers for systems with nonlinear leader dynamics were presented in \citep*{wu2021design}.
+In addition, meaningful and practical considerations of state estimation for a class of linear time-invariant systems with unknown inputs and switching communication topology have been presented in \cite{wang2022robust,yang2022state,cao2023distributed,wang2023distributed} and \cite{yang2023state}, respectively.